BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 The other person does not need to co-sign every transaction, but we might want a *spending limit*, above which both parties need to approve the transaction.
 All multi-key setups are represented by bitcoin scripts on the blockchain, and the spending limit can be introduced as a conditional for both the 1-of-2 or 2-of-3 scheme.

-Although the 1-of-2 scheme could work here, it offers lower protection against both theft and self-inflicted loss, unless rigorous sovereign backups are implemented.
+Although the 1-of-2 scheme could work here, it offers lower protection against both theft and self-inflicted loss, unless rigorous manual backups are implemented.
 For this example we will choose the 2-of-3 scheme, but still have to decide on who will hold the third key, and the location of the other two.

 Depending on how tailor-made or interoperable we want this setup could be we have many options for the location of the three keys, including: